liferay/liferay-docs/develop/tutorials/articles/liferay-ide/liferay-ide-support-for-alloy-ui-features.md

 ## aui:script tag

 Tern also works on embedded scripts inside *html/jsp* pages, that was working by default.
-However, for eclipse or tern didn’t know anything about `<aui:script>` and the fact that it should be treated just like `<script>` tags.
+However, for eclipse or tern didn't know anything about `<aui:script>` and the fact that it should be treated just like `<script>` tags.
 So we had to modify the eclipse jsp editor to allow the javascript tooling treat `<aui:script>` tags as normal html `<script>` tags.